 A group of hospitals, including the Hospital, formed the Healthcare Insurance Reciprocal of Canada ("HIROC").
 HIROC is a pooling of the public liability insurance risks of its members.
 All members of the pool pay annual premiums which are actuarially determined.
 All members are subject to reassessment for losses, if any, experienced by the pool for the years in which they were members and these losses could be material.
-No reassessments have been made to March 31, 2016.
+No reassessments have been made to March 31, 2018.

-The Hospital is contingently liable under a letter of credit in the amount of \$217,275 as required by the Hospital's site plan agreement with the City of Ottawa related to the completion of the construction of the Hospital's Redevelopment project (Note 12).
+The Hospital is contingently liable under a letter of credit in the amount of \$217,275 as required by the Hospital's site plan agreement with the City of Ottawa related to the 2014 completion of the construction of the Hospital's Phase 111A Redevelopment project.

-14. Related party transactions
+13. Related party transactions:

-Queensway Carleton Hospital Foundation
+(a) Queensway Carleton Hospital Foundation: